input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-CrossChainVerification.md

 ![Chain relationship](./07-CrossChainVerification/Relationship.svg)

-The workflow of a regular certificate creation and verification is as follows:
+The workflow of regular certificate creation and verification is as follows:
 1. Merkle tree is built, and Merkle root insertion message is generated
 2. Message is signed by committee members
 3. Signatures aggregated into a certificate
 4. Certificate is sent to mainchain contract, `MerkleRootToken` minted

-A cross-chain verification workflow will follow the exact same flow, with the only difference in the 4th step, minting a `PartialMerkelRootToken` instaed of `MerkleRootToken`.
+A cross-chain verification workflow will follow the exact same flow, with the only difference in the 4th step, minting a `PartialMerkleRootToken` instead of `MerkleRootToken`.
 Sidechain B, observing the validator address of sidechain A will be able to follow the process:

-1. Committee observing `PartialMerkleRootToken` mint
+1. Committee observes `PartialMerkleRootToken` mint
 2. Committee verifies the Merkle root, creates and signs a message
 3. Signatures aggregated into certificate
 4. Certificate is sent to mainchain contract, `MerkleRootToken` minted